 If you use a note-taking app, you know how easy it can be to become disorganized, with a new note for every idea.
-You can turn those one-off notes into something useful with Zapier.
+Fortunately, you can turn those one-off notes into something useful with Zapier.
 Our automatic workflows—which we call Zaps—allow you to automatically send information from one app to another, helping you reduce manual tasks.

 You'll need a Zapier account to use the workflows in this piece.
 If you don't have an account yet, it's free to get started.